A Conversation with Bruce Duffie

 Pablo Elvira: I’ve

 birthday party of the Lyric.
-So, the last seven days, I’ve
+So, the last seven days, I’ve been almost

-little too much.
+too much.
 I’m a little hoarse today, but I’ll be fine in a couple

 of days, and I don’t have a performance until Tuesday next week.
 So

 PE: Yes, especially

 Everybody was donating their time, and the hall was donated.
-There are other
+There

-but the producers don’t, nor do the orchestral musicians, nor the stage crew.
+the producers don’t, nor do the orchestral musicians, nor the stage crew.